Glazed Pork with Strawberry Couscous Recipe

 - 1. Line the bottom of a large shallow roasting pan with foil; set aside.
 Combine the marjoram, salt and pepper; rub over roast.
 Place in pan.
 Bake, uncovered, at 350° for 1 hour.

 - 2. Combine jam and 1/4 cup orange juice; brush half over pork.
-Bake 20-30 minutes longer or until a meat thermometer reads 160°, basting with remaining jam mixture every 10 minutes.
+Bake 20-30 minutes longer or until a thermometer reads 160°, basting with remaining jam mixture every 10 minutes.
 Let stand for 10 minutes before slicing.

 - 3. Meanwhile, in a small saucepan, bring broth to a boil.
 Stir in couscous.
 Cover and remove from the heat; let stand for 5 minutes or until liquid is absorbed.
 Fluff with a fork; stir in the strawberries, mint, orange peel and remaining orange juice.
 Serve with pork.
 Yield: 10 servings.

 1 each: 383 calories, 11g fat (4g saturated fat), 92mg cholesterol, 493mg sodium, 35g carbohydrate (12g sugars, 2g fiber), 36g protein.
 Diabetic Exchanges: 4 lean meat, 2 starch, 1 fat.